The Inverted Funnel: How Executives Actually Get Hired

 Read Our Vetting Manifesto

-There is a fundamental disconnect in the modern job market: the higher your seniority, the lower your chances of getting hired through a “Apply Now” button.
+The higher your seniority, the closer your chances of getting hired through an “Apply Now” button drop to absolute zero.

 Volume Vs. Precision: The Traditional Funnel (Left) Traps You In Noise.
 The Inverted Funnel (Right) Targets Decision-Makers Directly.